bccbass/T1A1/BenjaminCampbell_T1A1.md

 >Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology)

 ### TCP

-receive
- 1974 a proposal was put forth to link a group of computers together in a decentralized network.To facilitate this 'inter-network' TCP, or transmission control protocol, was proposed as a way to regulate communication between machines.$^1$ TCP is a way to send and receive data securely and reliably over sometimes unreliable and unstable networks.$^2$  TCP uses TCP segments (or packets) to break up data and transfer over various routes.
+In 1974 a proposal was put forth to link a group of computers together in a decentralized network.To facilitate this 'inter-network' TCP, or transmission control protocol, was proposed as a way to regulate communication between machines.$^1$  TCP is a way to send and receive data securely and reliably over sometimes unreliable and unstable networks.$^2$  TCP uses TCP segments (or packets) to break up data and transfer over various routes.
-It also implements technologies to ensure secure connections, confirmation of segment receipt  and segment re-ordering when necessary: A three way handshake ensures secure communication, a header attached to the data payload enables checksum data validation, reordering, confirmation receipt of segments and more.
-TCP is responsible for creating reliable and stable channels over which network applications can communicate.
-The most common use case of TCP relating to client/server communication can be found in the familiar act of browsing the web: HTTP, the protocol for requesting and receiving web pages and data, requires a reliable connection and thus is dependent on TCP to transfer its request/response pairs.$^3$ This relationship between HTTP and TCP forms the technological bedrock that facilitates the unfathomable numbers of client/server web interactions that occur daily.
+It also implements technologies to ensure secure connections, confirmation of receipt  and segment re-ordering when necessary.
+A three way handshake ensures secure communication and a header attached to the data payload enables checksum data validation, reordering, confirmation receipt of segments and routing log.
+TCP is responsible for creating reliable and stable channels over which network applications can communicate, forming the basis for file transfers, email and web browsing.
+Take for example the familiar act of browsing the web: HTTP, the protocol for requesting and receiving web pages and data, requires a reliable connection and depends on TCP to establish secure connections and to transfer request/response pairs.$^3$  TCP is the technological bedrock that facilitates the unfathomable amount of client/server data transferred daily.

 ### HTTP and HTTPS
 HTTP, or Hyper Text Transfer Protocol, is an extensible protocol that governs all exchanges of data on the web.$^3$ It is a client-server process and is always initiated by a client.
 This is a process that occurs anytime a website is queried; a tcp connection is established, a clients user-agent(typically a web browser) will send a get request for a specific URI or URL (a web address) and after passing through a number of proxies a server will deliver a response in the form of a status message and if successful will serve the requested resource.$^4$ HTTPS is HTTP with added security features.
 It implements Transport Layer Security (previously SSL) to encrypt and verify requests, creating a secure client-server interaction.
 HTTPS is crucial for users to safely access servers for banking, e-commerce, transferring sensitive medical as well as general web security and privacy.
 (5) HTTP requests occur every time a client attempts to access, edit or update a web resource.
-These take the forms of GET, POST and PATCH requests respectively and occur for every instance a user navigates to a web resource or requests to delete, create or alter a resource.
-An HTTP request occurs every time a user navigates to a website and its frequency and importance cannot be overstated with regard to client-server interaction.
+These take the forms of GET, POST and PATCH requests respectively and occur for every instance a user navigates to a web resource or requests to view, delete, create or alter a resource.
+This is the protocol that takes place for every single client/server  interaction.

 ### Web Browsers and Developer Tools